mchav/mchav.github.io/_posts/2025-07-17-benchmarking-haskell-dataframes.md

 ## A benchmark for the impatient

 I'll start by adopting a small benchmark from the [C++ dataframe implementation](https://github.com/hosseinmoein/DataFrame?tab=readme-ov-file#performance).
-The benchmark generates a dataframe with three columns containing random numbers, runs statistics some statistics on the column, and finally filters elements satisfying a predicate.
+The benchmark generates a dataframe with three columns containing random numbers, runs some statistics on the columns, and finally filters elements satisfying a predicate.

 Because all these operations are effectively vector/array traversals this benchmark tests the underlying array implementation more than it tests dataframe specific operations (such as groupBy, pivot, melt, etc).
 But this is a good starting point since slow arrays mean slow everything.
 I used Haskell's Criterion library to generate the benchmark stats.
 The Python implementation has the slight overhead of spawning a separate process so there are some error bars in the performance numbers.
 The code can be found [here](https://github.com/mchav/dataframe/tree/main/benchmark).